 Financial Guilt: We SPENT a large amount of money on it!
 Or it is for sure worth a lot of money.

 Every item had to pass a test if it was going to come to the little house.

 These were some of the questions I asked myself:

-Was it still useful?
+useful?
 And the bigger question- did I still use it?
 Had I used it in the past year?

 Was it really a family heirloom or did I just feel guilty for getting rid of the cribbage board my aunt gave me?

 How much will it cost to re-buy it at Goodwill for the one time I want to use it in 3 years?

 Could I modify into something else that would be useful in my little house?

 Can I take a picture of it so I can keep the memory? (but not keep the milk can turned into a floor lamp)

 Does someone I know need it?